Ting-ttZeng/Ting-ttZeng.github.io/hobbies.md

 <img src="/images/work/chtrack">
 </div>
 <br>
-July 2021, a field trip to Lake Chenghai in Lijiang China.
+July 2021, a field trip to Lake Chenghai in Lijiang, China.
 Our ORV got stuck in the mud, and the rescue truck that came to help also got stuck, emergency🚨🚨🚨!
 ## Workshop

 <div class="third">